Marillion: Clutching at Straws and the departure of Fish (1987–1988)

-Fish gave the band a choice to continue with either him or the manager, John Arnison.
-They sided with the manager and Fish left for a solo career.
-His last live performance with Marillion was at Craigtoun Country Park on 23 July 1988.
+Aftermath

 Owing to lengthy legal battles, informal contact between Fish and the other four band members apparently did not resume until 1999.
-Fish would later disclose in the liner notes to the 2-CD reissue of Clutching at Straws that he and his former bandmates had met up and discussed the demise of the band and renewed their friendship, and had come to the consensus that an excessive touring schedule and too much pressure from the band's management led to the rift.
+Fish would disclose in the liner notes to the remastered edition of Clutching at Straws that he and his former bandmates had met up, discussed the demise of the band and renewed their friendship.
+They had come to the consensus that an excessive touring schedule and too much pressure from the band's management led to the rift.

 Although reportedly now on good personal terms, both camps had always made it very clear that the oft-speculated-upon reunion would never happen.
-However, when Fish headlined the 'Hobble on the Cobbles' free concert in Aylesbury's Market Square on 26 August 2007, the attraction of playing their debut single in its spiritual home proved strong enough to overcome any lingering bad feeling between the former band members, and Kelly, Mosley, Rothery, and Trewavas replaced Fish's backing band for an emotional encore of "Market Square Heroes".
+When Fish headlined the 'Hobble on the Cobbles' free concert in Aylesbury's Market Square on 26 August 2007, the attraction of playing their debut single in its spiritual home proved strong enough to overcome any lingering bad feeling between the former bandmates, and Kelly, Mosley, Rothery, and Trewavas replaced Fish's backing band for an emotional encore of "Market Square Heroes".

 In a press interview following the event, Fish denied this would lead to a full reunion, saying that: "Hogarth does a great job with the band.
 We forged different paths over the 19 years."